laravel/docs/authorization.md

 <a name="authorizing-resource-controllers"></a>
 #### Authorizing Resource Controllers

-If you are utilizing [resource controllers](/docs/{{version}}/controllers#resource-controllers), you may make use of the `authorizeResource` method in the controller's constructor.
+If you are utilizing [resource controllers](/docs/{{version}}/controllers#resource-controllers), you may make use of the `authorizeResource` method in your controller's constructor.
 This method will attach the appropriate `can` middleware definitions to the resource controller's methods.

 The `authorizeResource` method accepts the model's class name as its first argument, and the name of the route / request parameter that will contain the model's ID as its second argument.
-You should ensure your [resource controller](/docs/{{version}}/controllers#resource-controllers) is created with the `--model` flag to have the required method signatures and type hints:
+You should ensure your [resource controller](/docs/{{version}}/controllers#resource-controllers) is created using the `--model` flag so that it has the required method signatures and type hints:

     <?php